Last Updated: August 3, 2022

 DOC or Denominazione di Origine Controllata: This appellation governs wine regions, grape ripening time, and the winemaking process.
 It may cover larger territories and regulates a wine’s standard quality by ensuring that they pass the government’s taste assessment.

 IGT or Indicazione Geografica Tipica: This appellation allows a specific measure of freedom to Italian winemakers.
 The rule indicates that IGT wines should use grapes from designated regions specified on the label.
 They, however, do not have to conform to rigorous standards of wine styles.

 VdT or Vino da Tavola: This appellation applies to ordinary wines with no designation of origin.
-It includes table wines with less than the standard quality, use different grape varieties, and more ideal for local consumption.
+It includes table wines with less than the standard quality, uses different grape varieties, and is more ideal for local consumption.

 Best Food Matches